Understanding the Influence of Motivation on Requirements Engineering-related Activities: Related Work

 \textbf{Motivation} is a human aspect that consists of various definitions from different disciplines.
 Although the term \emph{``motivation"} has more than 140 formal definitions, most of these definitions cover a common set of characteristics.
 For example, motivation is internal to individuals, varies due to their objectives and helps to determine human behaviour \cite{RN3000}.
-Various motivational theories have been used in research studies that originated in the psychology research domain, such as, \emph{"Maslow's motivation theory"} \cite{4685653} \cite{sutcliffe2002user} \emph{"Motivation-Hygiene theory"} \cite{francca2010designing}, \emph{"Expectancy theory"} \cite{francca2010designing}, and \emph{"The MOCC model"}\cite{francca2014motivated}.
-In their study, Sharp et al.\cite{sharp2009models} discussed the use of various motivation models for software engineers' motivation.
+Among these, our research study uses one of the most common definitions in the SE context: \textbf{Motivation} is \emph{``the willingness to do a certain action and is conditioned by this action's ability to satisfy needs for the individual" -Robbins definition} \cite{RN3002}.
+Various motivational theories have been used in research studies that originated in the psychology research domain, such as, \emph{``Maslow's motivation theory"} \cite{4685653} \cite{sutcliffe2002user} \emph{``Motivation-Hygiene theory"} \cite{francca2010designing}, \emph{``Expectancy theory"} \cite{francca2010designing}, and \emph{``The MOCC model"} \cite{francca2014motivated}.
+In their study, Sharp et al. \cite{sharp2009models} discussed the use of various motivation models for software engineers' motivation.
 They found that the majority of these models focus on the management perspective, and none of the models considered the software engineers' characteristics or their personal context, making each model represent a partial view of motivation in the SE context.
 They proposed a motivation model (MOCC Model) referring to four key components: Motivators, Outcomes, Characteristics and Context in software engineering, which needs to be further evaluated as it is proposed based on the literature.
 França et al. \cite{francca2013motivation} conducted a qualitative case study on the motivation of software engineers.
 They identified that, although there are classical motivation theories such as Maslow's motivation theory and motivation-hygiene theory, there is a need for motivation theories which are capable of identifying motivators/demotivators that are specific to the SE context.
-Further, they pointed out that task variety and technical challenges as the main drivers of motivation for software practitioners that are unable completely understand via existing motivation theories.
+Further, they pointed out that task variety and technical challenges are the main drivers of motivation for software practitioners, making it difficult to understand existing motivation theories completely.